 College of Humanities, Arts, and Sciences

-UNI School of Music faculty artist Jesse Orth will present a tuba/euphonium recital with collaborators and repertoire to be announced.
+School of Music brass division faculty artists will collaborate to present a recital with repertoire and additional collaborators to be announced.
 This event is free and open to the public.